greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-s3-protocol.html.md

 **Note:** The `s3` protocol supports SSE-S3 only for Amazon Web Services S3 files.
 SS3-SE is not supported when accessing files in S3 compatible services.

-Your S3 `accessid` and `secret` permissions govern your access to all S3 bucket objects, whether the data is encrypted or not.
+Your S3 account permissions govern your access to all S3 bucket objects, whether the data is encrypted or not.
 However, you must configure your client to use S3-managed keys for accessing encrypted data.

 Refer to [Protecting Data Using Server-Side Encryption](http://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html) in the AWS documentation for additional information about AWS Server-Side Encryption.